TouKoua/TheArcheryMerchant/README.md

 # Installing the project
 To get the project locally, clone the repository into your computer.
-From there, setup your virtual environment and run the following command: pip install django
+From there, setup your virtual environment and run the following commands: pip install django pip install django-bootstrap-v5

 # Running the project
 With the project installed and your virutal environment setup, it should be fine to run the project now